tom-smith-okta/okta-api-center/readme.md

 > Note: if you authenticate as carl.sagan when you click on the authenticate button in the "gold access" box, you will successfully authenticate (get an Okta session) but you will not get an access token because the requested scopes do not line up with the policy you've set up in the authorization server.

-> Note: if you've followed the default Okta setup instructions, or used the Terraform setup tool, your default access policy will still be active in your tenant.
+> Note: if you've followed the default Okta setup instructions, your default access policy will still be active in your tenant.
 The default access policy actually allows any user to be granted any scope (as long as the scope is requested in the authorization request).
 If you want to see if the authorization policies are "really" working, then just make the default policy for the authorization server inactive.

 If you click on the "show me" links now, they won't work, because we haven't set up the `gateway_uri` in our app yet.
 That's the next step.